IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `GraphQLSubscriptionNode withNodes(GraphQLNode[] nodes)` - Adds new child nodes to the current node.
 Accepts one parameter of type [`GraphQLNode[]`](#graphqlnode) (list can also be implicitly converted to the array).
 Returns the current node instance.

-`GraphQLSubscriptionNode withFragment(GraphQLFragmentNode fragment)` - Defines a fragment for the subscription.
+`GraphQLSubscriptionNode defineFragment(GraphQLFragmentNode fragment)` - Defines a fragment for the subscription.
 Accepts the instance of the [`GraphQLFragmentNode`](#graphqlfragmentnode) class.

-`GraphQLSubscriptionNode withFragments(GraphQLFragmentNode[] fragments)` - Defines multiple fragments for the subscription.
+`GraphQLSubscriptionNode defineFragments(GraphQLFragmentNode[] fragments)` - Defines multiple fragments for the subscription.
 Accepts the array of the [`GraphQLFragmentNode`](#graphqlfragmentnode) instances.

-`GraphQLSubscriptionNode withVariable(String name, String typeDefinition)` - Defines a new variable for the mutation with the name provided as the first parameter (name is specified without a dollar `$` sign).
+`GraphQLSubscriptionNode defineVariable(String name, String typeDefinition)` - Defines a new variable for the mutation with the name provided as the first parameter (name is specified without a dollar `$` sign).
 The second parameter contains type definition of the variable as a string.

 `GraphQLOperation getOperation()` - Returns the [`GraphQLOperation`](#graphqloperation) instance of the current node.
 In case of GraphQLQueryNode it's `Subscription`.